 We found 4 cardiologists who accept Coventry Gold $10 Copay OAHMO near Nashville, TN.

-Dr. Suzanne Sacks works as a cardiologist in Nashville, TN.
-She has indicated that her clinical interests include heart transplant, heart failure, and mechanical circulatory support devices.
+Dr. Suzanne Sacks specializes in adult cardiology and practices in Nashville, TN.
+Dr. Sacks's clinical interests include heart transplant, heart failure, and mechanical circulatory support devices.
 She honors Blue Cross/Blue Shield, Coventry, TRICARE, and more.
-Dr. Sacks obtained her medical school training at Harvard Medical School and performed her residency at Brigham and Women's Hospital and a hospital affiliated with Harvard Medical School.
+She graduated from Harvard Medical School.
+She trained at Brigham and Women's Hospital and a hospital affiliated with Harvard Medical School for residency.
 Dr. Sacks is professionally affiliated with Vanderbilt University Medical Center.

 Clinical interests: Transplant Procedures, Heart Transplant, Heart Failure, Mechanical Circulatory Support Devices

 Dr. Przemyslaw Borek specializes in cardiac electrophysiology (heart rhythm).
-He honors several insurance carriers, including Coventry, Coventry Bronze, and Coventry Silver.
-His education and training includes medical school at the University of Connecticut School of Medicine and residency at a hospital affiliated with Johns Hopkins University.
-Dr. Borek speaks Polish.
-He is professionally affiliated with NorthCrest Medical Center, TriStar Centennial Medical Center, and Saint Thomas Health.
+He is an in-network provider for Coventry, Coventry Bronze, and Coventry Silver, in addition to other insurance carriers.
+Dr. Borek studied medicine at the University of Connecticut School of Medicine.
+His training includes a residency program at a hospital affiliated with Johns Hopkins University.
+His hospital/clinic affiliations include NorthCrest Medical Center and Saint Thomas Health.

-Dr. Jennifer Johnson is a pediatric cardiologist in Nashville, TN.
-She takes United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate, in addition to other insurance carriers.
+Dr. Jennifer Johnson works as a pediatric cardiologist.
+She takes United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate, as well as other insurance carriers.

 Conditions / Treatments